First: the fancypants description written in third person.

 I studied Journalism and English lit at Carleton University in Ottawa (Canada!).
 I am married to a wonderful fellow named Mark, and we have two daughters named Emma and Sarah.

 I used to work as a web developer at a marketing and graphic design firm.
-Today I work at home as a freelance writer.
+Today I work at home as a freelance writer and community newspaper editor.
 When I can’t find the words, I just take a photo.

 This blog started out small.
 Now it is slightly bigger.
 Exploring Ottawa with my family is one of my favourite things to do and I love helping parents and kids discover the hidden treasures Ottawa has to offer.